-(a)(b)(c) The Auditor determined compliance with these subparts of the standard after review of policy 14-2-DHS that requires, "Any contractor or volunteer who has engaged in sexual abuse or assault shall be prohibited from contact with detainees.
+(a)(b)(c) The Auditor determined compliance with these subparts of the standard after review of Policy 14-2-DHS that requires, "Any contractor or volunteer who has engaged in sexual abuse or assault shall be prohibited from contact with detainees.
 The facility shall take appropriate remedial measures and shall consider whether to prohibit further contact with detainees by contractors or volunteers who have not engaged in sexual abuse or assault but have violated other sexual abuse policies.
 Incidents of substantiated sexual abuse by a contractor or volunteer shall be reported to law enforcement agencies unless the activity was clearly not criminal.
 The facility shall also report such incidents to the FOD regardless of whether the activity was criminal and shall make reasonable efforts to report such incidents to any relevant licensing bodies, to the extent known.
 Contractors and civilians suspected of perpetrating sexual abuse shall be removed from all duties requiring detainee contact pending the outcome of an investigation."
-The Warden informed the Auditor that any contractors and volunteers would face removal from the facility for any violation of the zero-tolerance policy.
-The facility would report such violations to local police, licensing bodies and the FOD through the AFOD.
-He further stated that there were no reported incidents requiring the removal of a contractor or volunteer within the audit period.
+The Warden's interview confirmed that any contractors and volunteers who engaged in sexual abuse would face removal from the facility and be reported to the LPD, and licensing bodies as applicable.
+He also stated he would report such conduct and removal to the ICE ERO FOD through the ICE ERO AFOD.
+WCDC had no such incidents requiring the removal of a contractor or volunteer within the audit period.